Quantum resolution limit of long-baseline imaging using distributed entanglement: Encoding photonic quantum state into quantum memories

 where we have defined

 so a total of $2K\overline{M}$ memory qubits are employed.

 We then wish to load the photonic state on to the memory qubits.
-For this purpose, we employ a collection of CNOT gates from the photonic qubits to the memory ones such that a photonic excitation in the $i$th spatial mode in the $j$th time bin at a given site translates into excitations in the binary representation of $j$ in the memory qubits corresponding to spatial mode $i$ at the same location.
+From hereon, when referring to one of the $KM$ optical modes, we will synonymously use {\em photonic qubit} to refer to the single-rail photonic qubit (of the respective mode).
+We first employ a collection of CNOT gates from the $KM$ photonic qubits to the $K{\bar M}$ memory qubits, such that a photonic excitation in the $i$th spatial mode of the $j$th temporal mode at a given telescope site ($\alpha$ or $\beta$) translates into excitation(s) in the binary representation of the integer $j$ into the memory qubits of the memory-register corresponding to spatial mode $i$ at that telescope location.
 These CNOT operations for site $\alpha$ can be denoted by $U_{\alpha_{ji},\overline{\alpha}_{ki}}$, where we identify the control and target qubits as the photonic qubit in the $i$-th spatial mode and $j$-th temporal mode (photonic qubit $\alpha_{ji}$) and the $k$-th qubit in the memory (memory qubit $\overline{\alpha}_{ki}$), respectively.
-The full operator acting on the state for all spatial and temporal modes at site $\alpha$ is
+The full unitary operator acting on the state for all spatial and temporal modes at site $\alpha$ is:

 Here the symbol $w_{kj}$ represents the $k$th digit in the binary form of $j$; e.g., if we have a photon in $j=5$, its binary representation is the bit-string $1\,0\,1$, then $w_{15}=1$, $w_{25}=0$, $w_{35}=1$ and $w_{k'5}=0$ for $k'\in\{4,\ldots,\overline{M}\}$.